Why PVC (Vinyl) is the Durable Roofing Solution

-Around the world, and going back decades, billions of square feet of thermoplastic polyvinyl chloride (PVC), or vinyl, roofing are installed on buildings in diverse climates.
+Around the world, and going back decades, billions of square feet of thermoplastic PVC roofing are installed on commercial buildings in diverse climates.
 It is a durable roofing material that has proven performance to withstand thermal cycles, wind loads, structural movement and temperature extremes.
-Vinyl roofing membranes are constructed of a flexible, tear- and water-resistant polymer reinforced with fiberglass non-woven mats or polyester woven scrims.
-These roofing components ensure vinyl’s dimensional stability, durability, and capacity to respond to a building’s normal expansion and contraction process as well as challenges from the elements.

 PVC: The Go-To Material for a Durable, Sustainable and Long-Lasting Roof

-- HEAT-WELDED SEAMS – The heat-welded seams of thermoplastic vinyl form a permanent, watertight bond that is stronger than the roofing membrane itself.
-This is a major advantage over roofing systems that rely on adhesives, tapes, and caulks to seal the seams.
+- HEAT-WELDED SEAMS – The heat-welded seams of thermoplastic PVC form a permanent, watertight bond that is stronger than the roofing membrane itself.
+This is a major advantage over commercial roofing systems that rely on adhesives, tapes and caulks to seal the seams.

-- DOES NOT SUPPORT COMBUSTION – The vinyl polymer’s composition gives this material an inherent fire resistance not found in alternative materials without additives.
-Vinyl roofing membranes are difficult to ignite, burn very slowly and do not support combustion, tending to self extinguish when the source of flame is removed.
-Vinyl roofs have passed both FM and UL fire testing, achieving unlimited slope approvals.
+- DOES NOT SUPPORT COMBUSTION – The PVC polymer’s composition gives this roofing material an inherent fire resistance not found in alternative materials without additives.
+PVC roofing membranes are difficult to ignite, burn very slowly and do not support combustion, tending to self extinguish when the flame source is removed.
+PVC roofs have passed both FM and UL fire testing, achieving unlimited slope approvals.

-- MEETS OR EXCEEDS WIND UPLIFT REQUIREMENTS – Properly designed vinyl roofing systems provide durability and can meet or exceed the wind uplift requirements needed to obtain FM approvals.
-Many in-service membranes have survived the onslaught of Category 3 hurricanes, and can be designed specifically for storm-prone climates.
+- MEETS OR EXCEEDS WIND UPLIFT REQUIREMENTS – Properly designed PVC roofing systems provide durability and can meet or exceed the wind uplift requirements needed to obtain FM approvals.
+Many membranes have survived the onslaught of hurricanes, and can be designed specifically for storm-prone climates.

 References & News